denandz/fuzzotron/README.md

 ### TCP_REPAIR mode
 Specifying the --destroy flag will put the TCP connections into TCP\_REPAIR mode before closing, meaning no FIN packets will get sent.
 TCP\_REPAIR requires the CAP\_NET\_ADMIN capability.
 If --destroy ends up stalling, you may have identified a slowloris style DOS condition where the target is blocking waiting for more data.

-## Connection Setup
+## Connection Setup and Teardown
 Sometimes some things need to happen with a connection prior to your fuzz testcase being sent.
-EG, if you need to send a 'hello' packet, and receive a response prior to sending your payload. setup_tcp() in sender.c exist for this purpose.
+EG, if you need to send a 'hello' packet, and receive a response prior to sending your payload.
+Sometimes things also need to happen after the testcase is sent, like sending the 'actually-do-the-work-now-FFS' packet. callback.c defines two methods that you can modify to achieve this.
+The callback\_pre\_send() method also allows you to tamper the testcase before its sent, so one can implement things like packet checksumming.

 ## Generators
 Currently, radamsa and blab are supported for testcase generation.
 Radamsa takes a directory that has valid test cases and performs mutations on the provided test cases.
 Blab takes a grammar file which is used to programmatically generate the cases.
 Detailed documentation is available on their respective github pages - (https://github.com/aoh/radamsa) and (https://github.com/aoh/blab)